changer65535/ModeWifi/README.md

 # ModeWifi
 Adding Wifi to a Storyteller Campervan
 What it can do:
-A/C
+1. A/C
-Vent Fan
+2. Vent Fan
-Push Buttons
+3. Push Toggle Buttons
-Tank Status
+4. Tank Status

 What it cannot do/control:
-Rixens
+1. Rixens
-Dimming mights
+2. Dimming mights
-Battery
+3. Battery
-inverter Control
+4.  inverter Control

 This has to do with the mechanism that ModeCom interfaces with it's PDM's/Rixens.
 It may be possible to COMPLETELY REPLACE Mode Com with this device-- at least on Com Bus 1

 Step 1.
 Build/Buy a splitter cable.
 I used DT plugs and a crimper.
 These plugs are awesome and useful, for when you need to connect-re-connect anything in the future.